 5. LOOK AROUND YOUR HOUSE FOR CLUES

 NEWSFLASH: you might actually already *have * a collection in your own damn house!
-It’s possible that you’ve accidentally started a collection over the years and you don’t even know it.
+It’s possible that you’ve accidentally learned how to start a collection over the years and you didn’t even know it.

 So take a look around and see if you’ve already got something brewing.
 Maybe you didn’t realize that you’ve managed to accumulate 19 antique linen napkins over the years.
 Surprise!
 Or that you happen to have an owl in your kitchen, on your coffee table, AND on a set of dessert plates.
 BREAKING: YOU LOVE OWLS!